 - using high speed suction whenever possible (reduces aerosol by 95%)

-- using rubber dam for all restorative procedures (reduces aerosol by 70%)
+- using rubber dam whenever possible (reduces aerosol by 70%)

 Preventive Dentistry has installed air purifiers with HEPA filters throughout the entire practice to quickly and effectively remove any airborne contaminants.

 Additional time has been added to the schedule to facilitate these measures.

 With the COVID-19 Precautions Protocol we are implementing in addition to our routine strict infection control protocol, you can rest assured of a safe clean environment every time you visit us.

 Please note that we will not be passing on any of the expenses associated with additional staff, additional cleaning times, air purifiers or masks to you.

 Regarding the Treatment of Patients Who Are at Risk of COVID-19